MiniFate/MiniFate/_chapters/05-aspects-and-fate-points.md

 {% include macros.html %}

-An Aspect is a short, improvised phrase written about the in-game world by a player or the GM.
+An aspect is a short, improvised phrase written about the in-game world by a player or the GM.
 They are how the narrative interacts with the mechanics of the game, allowing what makes a good story to drive what happens when the dice are rolled.
 Aspects are how the players and the GM come to an agreed upon understanding of the characters, the setting, and the current scene.

-Some Aspects are attached to characters, allowing the player or GM to express in their own words what makes the character unique and interesting.
+Some aspects are attached to characters, allowing the player or GM to express in their own words what makes the character unique and interesting.
-Other Aspects refer to the world around the characters, or the story taking place in it.
-An Aspect can be a detail within the current scene, a summary of the overarching plot arc, or literally any other phrase that the players or GM find pertinent.
+Other aspects refer to the world around the characters, or the story taking place in it.
+An aspect can be a detail within the current scene, a summary of the overarching plot arc, or literally any other phrase that the players or GM find pertinent.